-My grandfather landed in France on D-Day when he was 35 years old.
-He was a Canadian officer on loan to a British regiment, so he landed with the British rather than the Canadians.
-The British were running out of officers and preferred to promote Canadians than lower-class Brits to higher ranks, a practice my democratic-minded grandfather didn’t have a high opinion of.
+My grandfather landed on a Normandy beach on D-Day when he was 35 years old.
+He was a Canadian officer on loan to a British regiment, so he landed with the British on Sword Beach rather than with the Canadians on Juno.
+The British were running out of officers and preferred to promote Canadians to higher ranks over lower-class Brits, a practice my democratic-minded grandfather didn’t have a high opinion of.
 He despised war and never spoke about it, apart from making remarks about the British class system, and that’s why it was such a strange surprise to find all of these war souvenirs after he died.
-While emptying out his house before it was sold, I found an old trunk in a damp gardening room, right at the bottom of a stack of old luggage.
-It was locked and musty-smelling, and my father and one of his brothers, exhausted after days of cleaning up what was mostly junk, wanted to just throw it into the big garbage container out on the street without opening it.
-I thought the trunk looked older than the other disused luggage it had been buried under, so they dropped it and moved on.
+We were emptying out his house before it was sold, and in a damp basement gardening room I found an old trunk at the bottom of a stack of old luggage.
+The trunk was locked and musty-smelling, and my father and one of his brothers, exhausted after days of cleaning up what was mostly junk, wanted to just throw it unopened into the big garbage container out on the street.
+It was heavy, and I thought it looked older than the other disused suitcases it had been buried under, so I protested.
+They sighed, dropped it and moved on.

 Since under army censorship my grandfather was forbidden to write to my grandmother about locations or events, the letters are full of the minor details of trench life.
 He repeatedly wrote about the number of days that he’d been in the field without taking his clothes or boots off.
+5, 15, 30.
 There’s something in that detail that is more evocative of war than some of the more horrifying details that appeared in later letters, when the censorship had become more lax or disorganized.
 Even so, he never mentioned the killing and you can clearly see that he was trying to protect her.
 In the field they were so short of materials that one of his letters was written on a scrap of paper that he said he had taken from the pocket of a dead German soldier.
 He wrote that he was writing the letter at dusk while sitting on a box in a field, rushing to finish it before a runner came for the mail.
 At the time he was also receiving and responding to her letters, one of which had contained a request from my 8-year-old father asking for a German “stel [sic] helmet” as a souvenir.
-My grandfather never wrote anything hateful about the young German enemy soldiers, whom I think he pitied as the Allies brutally pushed them back through France (“I don’t how Jerry can stand it”), but he did write back saying that he couldn’t bring a steel helmet back because he couldn’t “stand the sight of the things.”
+My grandfather never wrote anything hateful about the young German enemy soldiers, whom I think he pitied as the Allies brutally pushed them back through France (“I don’t how Jerry can stand it”), but he did write back saying that he couldn’t bring a steel helmet back because “I can’t stand the sight of the things.”